Skinners' Academy: Academics and curriculum

-“Pupils [who] are articulate and confident.
-The school council is actively involved in improving life at the school.”

-Prefects

-Prefects from year 10 are selected by the headmaster and are given various responsibilities within the school.
-These include lunch time monitoring, recycling duty, and the completing of the progress book, which documents a class's behaviour.
-Prefects are given red badges to wear within school.

-The Future

-As a part of the school's transition into an academy and the school's aim of promoting the student voice, current year 8 pupils, who will be year 11s at the point of transition, have been given the opportunity to design a new sustainable building, in keeping within the Woodberry Down Masterplan.

 Extracurricular

 The school hosts a variety of clubs.

 At present the school is part of the Urban Scholars Intervention Programme hosted at the City of London School for Girls, which supports a number of gifted and talented students, through a programme of activities.
 The school also works in collaboration with NFTE and last year, a group of five students won a nationwide competition for their business ‘Hennoo', their prize included a trip to New York.

 The school has links with a number of businesses and companies working within the City of London, these include Linklaters, UBS, Commerz Bank, Hewlett-Packard, HSBC, and The Skinners' Company.

 The school has a choir and steel pan club and they've performed at the Skinners' Hall and other venues.

 Each year, Sports Day is held at Finsbury Park and all students and staff participate.
 In addition to this, there are a number of sporting opportunities available to staff and students.
 These include: football, tennis, volleyball, badminton, canoeing, and kickboxing.
 Yoga is also available for teachers.